Your Cart is Empty

 Pubic Symphysis Pain

-The pubic symphysis is the front of the pelvis.
+The pubic symphysis is at the center front of the pelvis.
 The pain tends to happen when a woman is walking, turning over in bed, getting in and out of the car, or doing any motion when her legs are ‘scissored’, ligament laxity in general coupled by pregnancy hormones.

 The reason for this can range from previous injury, rapid weight gain, short physical stature, strain from a certain position (ie slipping sideways), etc.